NeonOwlBar/GameEngine/README.md

 # Game Engine Architecture

-This repository contains my work for the CMP5363 Game Engine Architecture module.
+This repository is a continuation of a game engine that was submitted for a university module.

 <br>